-So, how do you create the perfect team, or, more importantly, the perfectly engaged team.
-The distinction here is crucial because employees who are engaged in the company’s and in each others’ success will not just do their job, they will actively move your company forward.
+So, how do you create the perfect team, or, more importantly, the perfectly engaged team?
+The distinction here is crucial because employees who are engaged in success for their company and its fellow employees will not just do their job, they will actively move your company forward.

 But what makes a group of disparate people engaged?
 Recent research reveals the simple answer – being listened to.
 That’s it, as simple as that.

 When we think of creating the perfect working environment and the lengths that employers should go to to improve it, many of us will immediately think of Google.
 When it comes to nurturing staff, Google is the archetypal trend setter; free bikes to ride around the office on, chill-out pods, nap rooms, and organic veggie patches in the company garden to name just a few.
 You can’t throw a stick in a Google workspace without hitting a hipster perched on an over-stuffed bean bag.

 Google’s thirst for optimising the employee experience and thereby increasing their productivity climaxed in the launch of “Operation Aristotle” in 2012, a bold initiative that studied 100’s of teams within the Google corporation to work out why some teams worked well and others didn’t.
 A large group of researchers, statisticians, psychologists, engineers and sociologists delved into every detail of group dynamics – did team members socialise out of work?
 What was the gender balance?
 Skill spread?
 The introvert to extrovert ratios?
 Educational backgrounds?
 Hobbies?
 What kind of motivational rewards individuals responded to…the list goes on and on.